Moustikitos/ark-hardener/README.md

 ### Add/delete a rule

-A rule is a piece of python code executed on either ip address as string or ipinfo dictionary if ipinfo enabled.
+A rule is a piece of python code executed on either ip address as string or ip info if `ipinfo` enabled.
 The piece of code have to return `True` to avoid ban.

 ```python
 >>> # add rule : every ipinfo containing "tor" are granted